RomeHein/HomeInOne/README.md

 ```

 ### The docker way:
+Prerequisites:
+- Raspbian installed on your raspberry
+- SSH access to it
+- Docker and docker-compose installed on your raspberry pi
+- Node.js installed on your raspberry pi

 You may want to run docker images on your raspberry pi without running the ansible scripts.
 In that case you can clone the repo wherever you want on your raspberry pi and then build the docker image manually from the project folder:
 ```